BlueAndi/Pixelix/doc/ELECTRONIC.md

 | 5V | 5V | - | Vcc_protected |
 | 3V3 | 3.3V | 3.3V | - |
 | RST | Reset | RST | - |

+Important note: All of the I/O pins run at 3.3 V.

+### LED Matrix

+The LED matrix consists of 8 x 12 WS2812B LEDs.
+Each LED has a max. current of 60 mA, which would result in a max. power consumption of 5 V / 15.36 A. The flexible LED panel matrix would be damaged with this high nominal power consumption, therefore it shall be limited to 5 V / 4 A.

+Input voltage level:
+* High - Min.
+0.7 * VDD
+  * => 0.7 * 5 V = 3.5 V
+* Low - Max.
+0.3 * VDD
+  * => 0.3 * 5 V = 1.5 V

+The I/O pins of the Wemos D1 mini are running with a 3.3 V level, which could cause a problem in detection a high!

+Therefore the level must be shifted from 3.3 V to 5V.